ubershmekel/redditp/README.md

 -------

 * a - toggles auto-next (play/pause)
+* d - open duplicates in a new tab
 * t - collapse/uncollapse title
 * c - collapse/uncollapse controls
 * i - open image in a new tab